armon/bloomd/README.md

 This will create a filter foobar that has a 1M initial capacity, and a 1/1000 probability of generating false positives.
-Valid responses are either "Done", or "Exists".
+Valid responses are either "Done", "Exists", or "Delete in progress".
+The last response occurs if a filter of the same name was recently deleted, and bloomd has not yet completed the delete operation.
+If so, a client should retry the create in a few seconds.

 The ``list`` command takes no arguments, and returns information about all the filters.
 Here is an example response::